 - to promote the appreciation and cultivation of rock and alpine plants and wildflowers

 - to assemble and make available information on the culture of rock and alpine plants and their evaluation as garden materials

 - to secure and distribute species of rock plants not already in cultivation

 - to encourage protection of endangered species by preservation of native populations

 - to encourage rock gardeners to share knowledge, enthusiasm and friendship.

-Front row; left to right; Linda Meyer, Newsletter Editor; Gesa Robeson, Membership; Kathleen Stewart, President; Hugh Mac Millan, Web Admin.; Lori Gieseke, Membership
+Front row; left to right; Lee Recca, Member at Large (Metro); Linda Meyer, Newsletter Editor; Lori Gieseke, Membership; Kathleen Stewart, President; Marilyn Mueller, Secretary; Gesa Robeson, Membership

 Back row; Ken Ray, Treasurer; Rod Haenni, VP; Glen Guenterberg, Ex-officio President; Nora Morgenstern, Member at Large (metro)

 Inserted headshots Hugh Mac Millan, web administrator; Michael Guidi, NARGS Representative

 Not pictured, Cindy Reed, Member at Large (non-Metro)